Iran's oil exports, on rising trend, drop in May as China buying ebbs

 “The exports dropped to under 600,000 bpd from May 1 until now,” said Sara Vakhshouri of consultant SVB International.
 “Exports in May could have a spike in the days to come,” she said, if the nuclear deal is revived.
 SVB had estimated April exports at about 750,000 bpd.

 Oil prices have fallen this week on speculation a deal may be close.
-Talks in Vienna between world powers and Iran on reviving the nuclear deal have been under way since April. read more
+[O/R] Talks in Vienna between world powers and Iran on reviving the nuclear deal have been under way since April.

 A source at a third company that monitors Iranian shipments said crude exports in May were lower than in recent months, due to slowing Chinese demand.